cits3007/cits3007.github.io/src/index.md

 [c-env]: /faq/#cits3007-sde

+**Timetable site** { #timetable }

-You can always get full details of lecture and lab times and venues by visiting UWA's **[Timetable site][cits3007-timetable]{ target="_blank" }**{ class="hi-pri" }.
+:   You can always get full details of lecture and lab times and venues by
+    visiting UWA's **[Timetable site][cits3007-timetable]{ target="_blank" }**{ class="hi-pri" }.
     (If the information for {{ siteinfo.unitcode }} is not visible, then enter "{{ siteinfo.unitcode }}" in the
     box labelled "Unit search", and then click "Show timetable".)

     (Note, however, that in addition to all the labs that *are* running, the Timetable site may also show some lab sessions which are not yet running, due to insufficient demand -- check with the Unit Coordinator if you want to be sure whether a session is running.)

 [cits3007-timetable]: https://timetable.applications.uwa.edu.au/?selectunits={{ siteinfo.unitcode }}